 The Discovery Trail is one of the most scenic in the Pacific Northwest with outstanding views of the ocean, grassy dunes and forest groves.
 As it's named for Lewis and Clark’s explorative trek here more than 200 years ago, you'll find several bronze sculptures along the path that commemorate the expedition.
 But the trail offers a collection of other impressive public art as well that adds to the trail's natural beauty.
 You may also be lucky enough to see deer, bald eagles, shorebirds and other wildlife on your journey.

-From Highway 103/Pacific Highway in Long Beach, turn west onto 10th Street S./Sid Snyder Drive and continue 0.2 mile to the beach parking lot.
+From Pacific Highway/State Route 103 in Long Beach, turn west onto 10th Street S./Sid Snyder Drive and continue 0.2 miles to the beach parking lot.
 You can also find a large beach parking lot at the end of Bolstad Street.
 In Cape Disappointment State Park, you can park at the lot at Beard's Hollow.